-Wind Tunnel Control Program
+Windows Control Program

-An optional Microsoft WindowsTM graphical computer interface is available which allows full functional control of the wind tunnel.
+The Jet Stream 500 can be controlled using a Windows An optional Microsoft WindowsTM graphical computer interface is available which allows full functional control of the wind tunnel.
 The software is an easy to use Windows program with built-in help that will allow you to quickly master the features of the Jet Stream 500 (see Figure #1 below).
 The lift and drag forces are displayed graphically in real time with respect to the wind velocity.
-L/D and C(x) can also easily be displayed graphically to show the relative performance of aircraft wings and automobiles.
+Lift/Drag (L/D) and cross sectional drag Cd can also easily be displayed graphically to show the relative performance of aircraft wings and automobiles at various wind speeds.
 The graphical and tabular data can then be printed or stored to disk for further comparison.